Mahesh Babu's Sarileru Neekevvaru Trailer: A Complete Entertainer Is On Its Way!

 Sarileru Neekevvaru is written by director Anil Ravipudi himself.
 The movie features an extensive star cast including Sangeetha, Rajendra Prasad, Rao Ramesh, Posani Krishna Murali, Vennela Kishore, Satya Dev, Ajay, Subbaraju, Naresh, Raghu Babu, Sathyam Rajesh, Rohini, Pavithra Lokesh, and so on.

 Krishna will appear in a cameo role in Sarileru Neekevvaru, which will feature Tamannaah in a special appearance.
 R Rathnavelu is the director of photography.
-Devi Sri Prasad composes the songs and background score.
+Devi Sri Prasad has composed the songs and background score.
 Sarileru Neekevvaru will hit the theatres on January 11, 2020.